 Exit plan

 Set a calendar reminder for billing cycle 19 (around month 17 calendar).
 At this point, confirm your balance projection.
 If you are on track to clear in time, no action needed.
 If a residual balance is likely, your two main options are absorbing the post-intro APR on the residual (acceptable if under $1,000) or applying for a fresh 0% BT card and chaining the residual to the new card (preferable on balances above $2,000).
-The BankAmericard regular APR of around 16.24 to 26.24 percent is lower than many peer cards, so absorbing a small residual is less punishing here than on, say, a Citi card at 28 percent.
+The BankAmericard regular APR of around 14.99 to 25.99 percent is among the lowest of the peer cards, so absorbing a small residual is less punishing here than on, say, a Citi card at 27 to 28 percent.
 Our after-intro-period page walks through the chain-versus-absorb decision in detail.

 - 21-month 0% APR cards